drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	takes to complete in each pass of insertion and flipping @timeDistrib_plt.
 We add these values to obtain the amount of time it took to run each logical chunk over the total runtime of the algorithm.
 	By a quick glance we can see that the updating of point locations take up the majority of the runtime as we increase the number of points.
-This is mainly because of a naive implementaion of this procedure for which each point checks whether each triangle for whether this point is contained in which trinagle.
+This is mainly because of a naive implementation of this procedure for which each point checks whether each triangle for whether this point is contained in which triangle.
-	We can see that this implementaion works well for a small number of points but as we increase the number of points it begins to dominate the runtime and severly affect the performance of the algorithm.
-The profiling of code as done in this way is in gerneral a very useful way of inspecting the performance of your code as this narrows down what the developer should focus on improving.
+	We can see that this implementation works well for a small number of points but as we increase the number of points it begins to dominate the runtime and severely affect the performance of the algorithm.
+The profiling of code as done in this way is in general a very useful way of inspecting the performance of your code as this narrows down what the developer should focus on improving.
 This set of graphs changed a handful of times during development of this code with initially the _flip_ procedure taking up a majority of the runtime.
 What made the _flip_ procedure take so long was that it initially saves the state of the triangulation for each pass of parallel flipping.
 Toggling the incremental saving of data, which is used to plot
-	@triangulation_onlyptins and @triangulation_history, unsuprisingly increased performance of the code which is a reason why I didnt notice how bad the performance of updating points locations was untill late in the development and analysis of the code.
+	@triangulation_onlyptins and @triangulation_history, unsurprisingly increased performance of the code which is a reason why I didn't notice how bad the performance of updating points locations was until late in the development and analysis of the code.

 	#figure(
 		image("main/plotting/timeDistrib/timeDistrib.png", width: 100%),
 		caption: [Showing the proportions of time each function took as a percentage of the total runtime for a given number of points.
-Each color represents a different set opteration which perform a task.
+Each color represents a different set operation which perform a task.
 				  The _prepForInsert_ routine performs necessary steps for to be followed up by the insertion step.
-This involves the calculation and writing of which point is nearest the circumcenter of each triangle and other neccesary resetting of values. _insert_ simply inserts the points which were chosen in the prevous step.
+This involves the calculation and writing of which point is nearest the circumcenter of each triangle and other necessary resetting of values. _insert_ simply inserts the points which were chosen in the previous step.
-				  The _flip_ procedure performs passes of parallel flipping by calculating which configurations should be flipped and prevents and flipping conflics from occuring.
+				  The _flip_ procedure performs passes of parallel flipping by calculating which configurations should be flipped and prevents and flipping conflicts from occurring.
 				  Finally _upadtePointLocations_ checks for each uninserted point for which index of triangle it lies in.
 The algorithm for this plot was performed on a uniform distribution of for 3 different numbers of points.